aminisd/edulab-template-replicate/README.md

 * [![Vue][css-logo]][css-url]
 * [![Snowpack][snowpack-logo]][snowpack-url]

-P.S : This project is just for practice, snowpack is no longer maintained so we suggest you use something like vite.
+P.S : This project is just for practice, snowpack is no longer maintained so we suggest you use something like vite. <a href="https://github.com/aminisd/edulab-template-replicate/tree/vite">Here</a> is the edulab project inmplemented with vite.

 <!--
 <p align="right">(<a href="#readme-top">back to top</a>)</p> -->